 Once you remove the mantis shrimp from your tank, you have several options for what to do with it.

 - Keep it and provide it with a tank of its own to live in.

-- Ask a friend if they might want it.
-This might sound silly, but there are aquarists who love and enjoy keeping Mantis Shrimps.
+- Ask a friend if they want it.
+There are aquarists who love and enjoy keeping mantis shrimps!

-- Check to see if a public aquarium in your area may be interesting in having it?
+- Contact a public aquarium in your area.
+They may be interesting in having it.